Baptism is the means by which we become a Christian. It is the start of a journey that will eventually lead to eternal life.

 What should I do next?

-Please contact the Rector, Fr Michael, who will guide and assist you with the way forward.
+Please contact the Rector, Father Robert, who will guide and assist you with the way forward.